openwisp/openwisp-docs/developer/gsoc-ideas-2024.rst

   Applicants are encouraged to seek clarification and propose solutions.

-Applicants are also expected to deepen their understanding of the UI changes required by utilizing *wireframes (mockups)*, which must be included in their application.
-Demonstrated willingness and enthusiasm to learn about UI/UX development are crucial for successful participation in this project.
+Applicants are also expected to deepen their understanding of the UI changes required by utilizing *wireframes* / *mockups*, which must be included in their application.
+Demonstrated willingness and enthusiasm to learn about UI/UX development are crucial for the success of this project idea.

 Improve UX and Flexibility of the Firmware Upgrader Module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~